 If I could go back in time and not buy all these knives that I have, and instead just have the Shard, is that the path I'd take?
 No way!
 A few of my real blades (the Opinel and Dragonfly in particular) get their fair share of use.
 Would I buy, maybe, half as many knives as I currently have and be just as happy and a few hundred dollars richer?
 Absolutely.

-At the going rate of about $7, the Shard is an easy impulse buy that I heartily recommend.
+At the going rate of under $10, the Shard is an easy impulse buy that I heartily recommend.
 That is, if you can stomach the retroactive buyer's remorse of using it more than your actual knives.